PPN vs. TPN: What is the Difference?

 Total Parenteral Nutrition (TPN)

 Those who cannot obtain nutrition through oral consumption may be prescribed TPN.
 TPN is typically composed of some or all of the following ingredients: carbohydrates, proteins, lipids, electrolytes, trace elements, and insulin.
-Trace elements (copper, manganese, zinc, chromium, and selenium), as well as multivitamins, may be added for further nutritional supplementation.
+Trace elements (copper, manganese, zinc, and selenium) and multivitamins may be added for further nutritional supplementation.

-Common conditions that TPN is used to treat are:
+Common conditions that TPN is used to manage are:

 - Ischemic bowel disease